-Virginia tech has been awarded grant monies from VDH for participant funding for this course.
-Funding covers all but $90 or $60 of your registration fee, which includes lodging, food, and course materials.
+Virginia Tech has been awarded grant monies from VDH for participant funding for this course.
+Funding covers most of your registration fee, which includes lodging (for those who select lodging), refreshment breaks, lunch, flashdrive with course materials, and dinner on night one.
 Register early to ensure your seat in the course, as space is limited.

 Continuing Education Units

 Participants will receive 2.20 CEUs (equal to 22 contact hours) for successful completion of the course.
 A digital certificate of completion will be awarded at the conclusion of the course.